MrTrustworthy/auri/README.md

 ### Playing and changing effects

 Switching effects is done via `auri play`, like `auri play rain`.
-There is a best-effort spelling correction to find the effect you meant even if you mistype or only provide a part of the effect name - .
+There is a best-effort spelling correction to find the effect you meant even if you mistype or only provide a part of the effect name.
 The most common operations are easily accessible, for example `on`, `off`, `brighter` and `darker` will do exactly what you'd expect. `auri list` will show you all available effects including a small color preview in the terminal.

 ### Ambilight